Migas77/eShop_AS_108287/README.md

 One important concern is to explicitely register all the events throughout the checkout process.
 The function AddDomainEvent present in the [Entity.cs file](https://github.com/Migas77/eShop_AS_108287/blob/main/src/Ordering.Domain/SeedWork/Entity.cs#L28) was the ideal place to register all Domain Events (in a new activity).
 Once again, sensitive information as UserId, UserName, CardNumber and CardHolderName were also masked.
 Bear in mind that '*' corresponds to the used masking character and X was present on the credit card number of said user, as presented in the code snippet bellow and the following [file](https://github.com/Migas77/eShop_AS_108287/blob/main/src/Identity.API/UsersSeed.cs#L12).

-At the image, we can also conclude that the OrderStartedDomainEvent (present in event.type tag) is handled by an event handler (last trace), with the following events being registered: "Create new buyer", "Verify or add payment method" and "Add new buyer to repository".
+At Figure 5, we can also conclude that the OrderStartedDomainEvent (present in event.type tag) is handled by an event handler (last trace), with the following events being registered: "Create new buyer", "Verify or add payment method" and "Add new buyer to repository".